zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    return the final character in the string.

-   :str: The string to inspect.
+   :param str: The string to inspect.

-   :re: The pattern to look for in *str*.
+   :param re: The pattern to look for in *str*.

    :returns: The last string in *str* that matches *re*, or the empty string.